 Opening hours of the Royal Palace in Amsterdam

-The palace can be visited all year round from 11 am to 5 pm.
+The palace can be visited all year round from 11 AM to 5 PM.
+From July 6th to September 17th, even open until 6 PM.
 During events of the royal family it is closed for visitors.
 Before the visit you must book a time slot of 15 minutes in which you will enter the Royal Palace.
 This ensures that there are not too many visitors in the building at once.

 How much time should I plan for a visit to the Royal Palace?

 You should plan at least one hour for the visit.
 Since only the most important rooms on the second floor of the palace are accessible to visitors, the visit usually lasts no more than one and a half hours.